odpi/egeria-docs/site/docs/types/4/0463-Governance-Actions.md

 ![UML](0463-Governance-Actions.svg)

-## GovernanceAction
+## GovernanceAction entity

-A *GovernanceAction* entity is used to control the execution of a single governance action instance.
+A *GovernanceAction* entity is an [*Action*](/types/1/0137-Actions) used to control the execution of a single call to a [governance service](/concepts/governance-service).

-The creation of a GovernanceAction entity typically triggers the execution of a [governance service](/concepts/governance-service) in a [governance engine](/concepts/governance-engine).
+The creation of a *GovernanceAction* entity typically triggers the execution of a [governance service](/concepts/governance-service) in a [governance engine](/concepts/governance-engine).
 As the governance service runs, the governance engine adds information to the GovernanceAction describing the status of the governance service and the actions taken against specific [resources](/concepts/resources) (see [TargetForAction](#targetforaction)).
 Once the action is complete,
 the GovernanceAction acts as an audit record for the actions taken.

-## TargetForAction
+## TargetForAction relationship

 The *TargetForAction* relationship links the governance action to the [action targets](/concepts/action-target) for the governance service that will run.
 The governance service can update the status of its processing of the action targets in the properties of each TargetForAction relationship.

-## GovernanceActionRequestSource
+## GovernanceActionRequestSource relationship

 The *GovernanceActionRequestSource* relationship links the first GovernanceAction in a process to the cause/originator of the action.
 This could be, for example, a [governance action process](/concepts/governance-action-process), another governance action or a [RequestForActionAnnotation](/types/6/0690-Request-for-Action).

-## GovernanceActionStatus
+## GovernanceActionStatus enumeration

 The *GovernanceActionStatus* indicates the execution status of the governance action.